-A few months back the good folks at Leatt sent two of their gravity helmets to test and compare, so we pedaled around in their least expensive full-face and the top-shelf-brain-bucket.
-The MTB 1.0 DH V21 lid comes in three sizes and five colors, retailing for around $99 (available for backorder at Performance Bike), while the MTB 8.0 V21 currently comes in two colorways and the same three sizes, and retails for $399.99 (currently 20% off at JensonUSA).
+A few months back we received two Leatt full face MTB helmets to test and compare, so we pedaled around in their least expensive full-face helmet and the top-shelf-brain-bucket.
+The MTB 1.0 DH lid comes in three sizes and five colors, retailing for around $99, while the MTB 8.0 currently comes in two colorways and the same three sizes, and retails for $399.99.

 On the safety front, the cheek pads in the MTB 8.0 can be removed by pulling straight down, so they can be extracted by emergency medical staff while the helmet remains on your head.
 In some crashes, this is a useful maneuver, so if the utmost safety is what you’re after, the MTB 8.0 helmet has that extra base covered.

 The visual field in these two helmets is broad, with none of the shell or padding obstructing your vision.
 While there is space under the visor for goggles, the somewhat lower fixed position keeps the goggle frame in your field of view.
 If you occasionally descend with your goggles off, you might need to turn them around to store the frame on the rear of the shell and only the strap passing below the visor.
 Also, these visors will release on impact, but it takes a good amount of force to get them to break free.
 Leatt likely tested this and determined the right amount of breakaway force needed to let them snap off in a crash.